MIT Computer Science and Artificial Intelligence Laboratory: Project MAC

-AI Lab and LCS
+AI Lab and the Laboratory for Computer Science

-In the late 1960s, Minsky's artificial intelligence group was seeking more space, and was unable to get satisfaction from project director Licklider.
+In the late 1960s, Minsky's artificial intelligence group sought more space, and was unable to get satisfaction from project director Licklider.
 Minsky found that although Project MAC as a single entity could not get the additional space he wanted, he could split off to form his own laboratory and then be entitled to more office space.
-As a result, the MIT AI Lab was formed in 1970, and many of Minsky's AI colleagues left Project MAC to join him in the new laboratory, while most of the remaining members went on to form the Laboratory for Computer Science.
-Talented programmers such as Richard Stallman, who used TECO to develop EMACS, flourished in the AI Lab during this time.
+As a result, the MIT AI Lab was formed in 1970, and many of Minsky's AI colleagues left Project MAC to join him in the new laboratory.
+Programmers such as Richard Stallman, who used TECO to develop EMACS, flourished in the AI Lab during this time.
+The AI Lab invented Lisp machines, which were commercialized by Symbolics and Lisp Machines Inc. in the 1980s.

-Those researchers who did not join the smaller AI Lab formed the Laboratory for Computer Science and continued their research into operating systems, programming languages, distributed systems, and the theory of computation.
-Two professors, Hal Abelson and Gerald Jay Sussman, chose to remain neutral—their group was referred to variously as Switzerland and Project MAC for the next 30 years.
+Project MAC itself was officially re-named the Laboratory for Computer Science (LCS) in 1976.
+Participants continued their research into operating systems, programming languages, distributed systems, security kernels, and the theory of computation.

-Among much else, the AI Lab led to the invention of Lisp machines and their attempted commercialization by two companies in the 1980s: Symbolics and Lisp Machines Inc. This divided the AI Lab into "camps" which resulted in a hiring away of many of the talented programmers.
-The incident inspired Richard Stallman's later work on the GNU Project.
-"Nobody had envisioned that the AI lab's hacker group would be wiped out, but it was." ...
-"That is the basis for the free software movement—the experience I had, the life that I've lived at the MIT AI lab—to be working on human knowledge, and not be standing in the way of anybody's further using and further disseminating human knowledge".
+Two professors, Hal Abelson and Gerald Jay Sussman, formed a smaller group positioned between the two.
+Officially called the MIT Project on Mathematics and Computation (creating a backronym for the discontinued designation "Project MAC"), it was given the playful nickname of "Switzerland" for its ostensible neutrality.

 CSAIL

 On the fortieth anniversary of Project MAC's establishment, July 1, 2003, LCS was merged with the AI Lab to form the MIT Computer Science and Artificial Intelligence Laboratory, or CSAIL.
-This merger created the largest laboratory (over 600 personnel) on the MIT campus and was regarded as a reuniting of the diversified elements of Project MAC.
+This merger created the largest laboratory (over 600 personnel) on the MIT campus.

 In 2018, CSAIL launched a five-year collaboration program with IFlytek, a company sanctioned the following year for allegedly using its technology for surveillance and human rights abuses in Xinjiang.
 In October 2019, MIT announced that it would review its partnerships with sanctioned firms such as iFlyTek and SenseTime.
 In April 2020, the agreement with iFlyTek was terminated.

 CSAIL moved from the School of Engineering to the newly formed Schwarzman College of Computing by February 2020.